microsoft/sqlworkshops/SQLServerMLServices/README.md

 This README.MD file explains how the workshop is laid out, what you will learn, and the technologies you will use in this solution.

-(You can view all of the [source files for this workshop on this github site, along with other workshops as well.
+>You can view all of the [source files for this workshop on this GitHub site, along with other workshops as well.
 Open this link in a new tab to find out more.](https://aka.ms/sqlworkshops)

 <p style="border-bottom: 1px solid lightgrey;"></p>